dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 README-Overview.txt explains where this document fits in.
 README-Transfer.txt explains how to set up transfer agents.
 README-Export.txt explains how to set up export agents.
+README-DLS.txt explains how to set up automatic DLS updates.

 **********************************************************************
 ** Overview